The Top Online Associate in Psychology Degree Programs

 What Can I Expect From an Online Associate in Psychology Program?

-Programs focus on general education and foundational courses in psychology.
+These programs focus on general education and foundational courses in psychology.
 An associate degree in psychology typically does not require internships, practicums, or labs beyond standard coursework.
+Degree concentrations are uncommon for associate degrees in psychology.

-Students can choose between an associate in arts (AA), an associate in science (AS), or an associate in applied science (AAS) degree in psychology.
+You can choose between an associate in arts (AA), an associate in science (AS), or an associate in applied science (AAS) degree in psychology.
 The AA degree will have humanities and theoretical concepts as cornerstone content.
 The AS or AAS degrees will include more math and science coursework.
-Concentrations are uncommon for associate degrees in psychology.

 Popular Online Associates's in Psychology Programs